Ad-Infinitum-Code/clan-website/docs/dungeons/duality/index.md

 #### Bell Mechanic
 (insert picture of the first bell)

-The bell mechanic can best be described as a trigger to change between realms, the `Normal Realm` and what I like to call the `Shadow Realm`.
+The bell mechanic can best be described as a trigger to change between realms, the `Normal Realm` the `Nightmare Realm`.

 - `Normal Realm` - Everyday regular destiny
-- `Shadow Realm` - Everything is red and darker
+- `Nightmare Realm` - Everything is red and darker

 There are certain map geometries/interactibles that are only available in one of the given realms.
 Our goal is to use the bells to navigate through the transition area, swapping between realms as needed to progress.